BiPFT: Binary Pre-trained Foundation Transformer with Low-rank Estimation of Binarization Residual Polynomials: Experiments

 \subsection{Experiment Settings}

-In this work, we pursue aligning training settings between binary and full-precision (FP) transformers in both pretraining and finetuning phases.
-Because the alignment of hyperparameters is helpful to transform an FP model to binary and generalize to the same tasks.
+In this work, we pursue aligning training settings between binary and full-precision (FP) transformers in both pretraining and finetuning phases, which is helpful to bridge the training gap between binary and FP transformers.

-To bridge the training gap between binary and FP transformers, we keep the pretraining settings of BiPFTs similar to BERTs.
+We keep the pretraining settings of BiPFTs similar to BERTs.
 In detail, we train the same architectured binary BERT models in the base size with 110M parameters.
 We quantize weights and embeddings in transformers to the bit-width of 1 and quantize activations to the bit-width of 1 and 2 respectively.
 In pretraining, we use the BooksCorpus \cite{zhu2015aligning} and English Wikipedia \cite{devlin2018bert} as training data, including 800M and 2500M words respectively.
 The same as BERTs, lists, tables, and headers are ignored in Wikipedia.
 In preprocessing, we follow the BERT and use the WordPiece tokenizer \cite{devlin2018bert} with a 30522 vocabulary size.
 The max length of each sentence is set to 128 tokens.
 And the batch size is set to 512 in one step.
 There are total $5\times10^5$ steps in pretraining which include about 3 epochs of all data.
 The same as full-precision conditions, we train binary models with an AdamW optimizer with a $2\times10^{-4}$ peak learning rate and 0.01 weight decay.
 A linear learning rate schedular with 5000 steps warm-up is also used.
 Our experiments show these common hyperparameters for most full-precision pretraining BERTs are general and robust enough for binary transformer pretraining.

-In downstream tasks, we apply the commonly used GLUE benchmark \cite{wang2018glue} to evaluate NLU performance of binary pretrained foundation transformers.
-There are 8 subsets including CoLA, STS-B, MRPC, RTE, QQP, MNLI, QNLI for classification or regression in different scenes.
-The diversity of subsets provides a comprehensive evaluation.
+In downstream tasks, we use the GLUE benchmark \cite{wang2018glue} to evaluate NLU performance.
+There are 8 subsets including CoLA, STS-B, MRPC, RTE, QQP, MNLI, QNLI.
 In finetuning, we also keep the same FP settings.
-In detail, we keep a constant $2\times10^{-5}$ learning rate and 32 batchsize for all the subsets.
+In detail, we keep a constant $2\times10^{-5}$ learning rate and 32 batchsize for all the subsets, and we keep the same training epochs and evaluation settings as BiBERTs and BiTs.
 Notice that, we don't adapt to the best learning rate or batchsize for GLUE subsets like previous state-of-the-art works, which can improve performance a lot for BNNs but may result in overestimation of performance given new tasks.